How to Create Your Own Coloring Book

 So, what follows is the best method I’ve found so far, as well as some tips about how to help it along with new images you create.
 For the purposes of this article, I’m working with 3-dimensional renders and Adobe Photoshop, but it can be accomplished with other programs/mediums as well.
 It will all depend on preference and familiarity.

 Converting an Existing Image to a Coloring Page

-- Open the image you wish to convert and remove all color.
+- Open the image you wish to convert and remove all colors.
 Also, make sure that the two colors you have selected are black and white.

 Edit > Adjustments > Desaturate

 - Add the “Poster Edges” filter from the filter menu.
 A good way to think of this filter is that it mimics a comic-book style, with bold edges and simplified shading.
 I use this one first because it helps define the edges of the scenes/characters before I break it down into two colors.
 You may want to adjust the settings for optimal results.

 Filter > Artistic > Poster Edges

 - Add the “Note Paper” filter from the filter menu.
 When removing the relief and noise from this filter, it breaks the image down into just two colors (hopefully white and grey), keeping only that which is boldest.
 If the poster edges filter worked right, this should primarily be edges and dark areas.
 Again you’ll want to adjust the settings to match your preference.

 - Equalize the image to just black and white.
 Once you’ve applied the two above filters, you’ll want to equalize the picture.
 This will reduce it to just black and white, making it optimal for a printed coloring page.
 If the results aren’t exactly what you were going for, you can go back to the original image and adjust the settings as you go.